pointOfive/Home/Analysis/README.md

    The mistake here is that in a technical sense this statement is nonsensical.
-The truthfulness of a null hypothesis is not a random variable with a probability distribution as the above sentiment implies; therefore, the association of the p-value as a meaningful quantification of the desired sentiment is necessarily aggregious.
+The truthfulness of a null hypothesis is not a random variable with a probability distribution as the above sentiment implies; therefore, the association of the p-value as a meaningful quantification of the desired sentiment is necessarily egregious.
 This pitfall clarifies that when interpreting p-values one must not stray from the relevant definition.

 2. p-values do not characterize "the probability the null hypothesis was incorrectly rejected"